Tawanda Mparati: Age, Wife, Children, Career, Awards, Stroke, Pictures - Pindula, Local Knowledge

 |+

-'''Tawanda ''' is a Zimbabwean footballer, former Soccer Star of the year and [[Zimbabwe Premier Soccer League]] winner.
-He for [[How Mine Football Club]] as a midfielder.
+'''Tawanda ''' is a retired Zimbabwean footballer, former Soccer Star of the year and [[Zimbabwe Premier Soccer League]] winner.
+He played for [[How Mine Football Club]] and Dynamos Football Club as a midfielder.

 ==Background==